jnguyen4103/CSE-3902-Project/README.md

 R : Reset the game<br/>
 P : Pause the game<br/>
 Enter : Enter and exit the inventory screen <br/>
-M : Select an item in the menu<br/>
 Left Mouse Click on a door : Teleport Link to the room behind the door.
 This will work on locked doors and destroyable walls.
 Please note that this functionality only works in the first dungeon. <br/>

 W : Move Link up<br/>